Shirley Bond

 She also served as vice-chair of the Treasury Board, chaired the Cabinet Committee on New Relationship Coordination, and sat as a member of the cabinet climate action committee.
 Before being elected to the legislative assembly, she served three terms on the Prince George school board.
-Bond lives in Prince George with Bill, her husband of more than 30 years, their twin adult children and their families, including grandsons Caleb and Cooper.
+Bond lives in Prince George with her twin adult children and their families, including grandsons Caleb and Cooper.
+Her husband Bill, to whom she was married for 41 years, died in 2020.

 Prior to being elected, Bond was also attending the University of Northern British Columbia but did not attain her bachelor's degree.
 She has an arts and sciences diploma from the College of New Caledonia.
+On August 30, 2024, Bond announced her retirement from politics.
+In the October 2024 British Columbia general election her seat was won by BC Conservative candidate Rosalyn Bird.